Choked accretion onto a Schwarzschild black hole: A hydrodynamical jet-launching mechanism: Analytic model

+From \eqs{e2.37} and \eqref{e2.38} we can see that an arbitrarily small density contrast suffices not only to produce the inflow-outflow configuration shown in the central and right panels of Figure~\ref{f2}, but also to guarantee that $V_\mathrm{ej} > V_0$.
+Furthermore notice that, as the density contrast approaches unity, the ejection velocity approaches the speed of light.
+Indeed, for the present case of an ultrarelativistic stiff fluid, as $\delta\rightarrow1$ we can obtain arbitrarily large Lorentz factors for the ejected flow.

-Complementary to the top panel of Figure~\ref{f2}, where we see that the magnitude of the velocity field at the injection sphere increases as the stagnation point $\mathcal{S}$ decreases, in the bottom panel of this figure we show the angular density profile $\rho(\theta)$ evaluated at the injection sphere.
-From this figure we see that, as the stagnation point $\mathcal{S}$ decreases, the polar to equatorial density contrast increases.
-Moreover, we can also see that as the velocity at the poles becomes luminal for $\mathcal{S}=\mathcal{S}_\mathrm{min}$, the corresponding value of the density field becomes zero.
+Complementary to the top panel of Figure~\ref{f3}, where we see that the magnitude of the velocity field at the injection sphere increases as $V_0$ increases, in the bottom panel of this figure we show the angular density profile $\rho(\theta)$ evaluated at the injection sphere.
+From this figure we see that, as $V_0$ increases, the polar to equatorial density contrast increases.
+Moreover, we can also see that as the velocity at the poles becomes luminal for $V_0 = 1/2 + 6M^2/\mathcal{R}^2$, the corresponding value of the density field becomes zero.